Toward an Efficient Multi-class Classification in an Open Universe

 \subsection{Acceptance of Instances}

-In open-set classification, the classifier should be able to discriminate between instances of the different known classes and to reject those of unknown classes.
-Therefore, we define a score of acceptance of an instance by a class depending on its position from the class boundary. \begin{definition}(Acceptance Score) { The acceptance score for an instance $x$ by a class of label $l \in \mathcal{L}$, is defined as follows:
+In open-set classification, the classifier should discriminate between instances of known classes and reject those of unknown ones.
+We define a score of acceptance of an instance by a class depending on its position from the class boundary. \begin{definition}(Acceptance Score) { The acceptance score, denoted by $\phi$, for an instance $x$ by a class of label $l \in \mathcal{L}$, is defined as follows: